Embryos: two parents good, three parents bad?

 For one thing, what is actually being suggested is quite specific, and quite limited.
 It is specific in that it has the one precise aim of eliminating debilitating and potentially fatal mitochondrial diseases that are passed from a mother to her child.
 And it is limited in that it would probably only benefit up to 10 (that's right – 10) couples a year.

 From a scientific point of view, this is not the production of "designer babies".
-As Michael Rimington, Medical Director of the South East Fertility Clinic explained in The Daily Telegraph, anyone who says so "does not fully understand the technology.
+As Michael Rimington, Medical Director of the South East Fertility Clinic explained in The Daily Telegraph back in 2013, anyone who says so "does not fully understand the technology.
 There is no way that this technique can influence the eye colour, hair colour or any other external characteristic or make-up of the baby beyond what the mother and father's DNA would do on their own."

 He adds: "The technique simply provides a host egg to contain the genetic material from the mother's egg...
 The host egg really is just that – a host – because its nucleus – the part that determines the genetic make-up of a human being – would be entirely removed before the procedure took place...
 What you're left with is an empty, functioning shell, which will be filled with the mother's genetic material."
 Any baby will have more than 20,000 genes from its parents – but just 37 mitochondrial genes from a donor.